sjauquet/YAPUSS/README.md

 V9   by Jojo (20/11/2017):	takes screenshots and send them per e-mail as attachement
 					  & actions for all cameras
 					  & update menu
-V10   by sebcbien (22/11/2017):	Added PTZ function, small bug fixes & rearrange code for speed optimisation V10.1 by sebcbien (25/11/2017):	correction bug actions. v10.2 by Jojo (25/11/2017) :	correction bug list PTZ ids & code optimization (use function) v11   by Jojo (23/12/2017) :	get configuration from external file v11.1 by Jojo (22/06/2018) :	add TimeStamps for display in logs
+V10   by seb (22/11/2017)  :	Added PTZ function, small bug fixes & rearrange code for speed optimisation V10.1 by seb (25/11/2017)  :	correction bug actions. v10.2 by Jojo (25/11/2017) :	correction bug list PTZ ids & code optimization (use function) v11   by Jojo (23/12/2017) :	get configuration from external file v11.1 by Jojo (22/06/2018) :	add TimeStamps for display in logs